 Regulators have established short-term (hourly average) and long-term (12-month average) criteria for this project.
 Sampling for individual VOCs (referred to as speciated VOCs) is being conducted as part of the long-term monitoring program.
 Long-term monitoring takes place every six days over a 24-hour period at four pre-determined locations along the consolidation area work zone perimeter to determine individual VOC concentrations.
 All 12-month averages of individual VOCs were below regulatory criteria for the first two years of operations.
 Click here for the results.

 Air monitoring results, which are collected in real time, are reviewed regularly by technicians and government regulators to ensure that the air quality criteria are not exceeded.
 According to DEC, “total VOC levels detected at the perimeter monitoring locations comply with the standard established for protecting public health.”

 The goal is to prevent odors from occurring in the community by proactively applying odor controls if / when odor levels increase at the site.
-To check if odor controls were applied, select a day and then click on the monitoring station number.

 The aerial photographs below show the locations of the fixed monitors.
 To view the data collected, select the date from the drop-down list and click “Change.”
 Move your cursor over a monitor icon and click on Dust Data or Total VOC Data.
 If data from a particular monitor is unavailable, this will be stated next to the monitor icon.
 Wind direction and wind speed information is also available for each monitoring day below the map.
 If you would like more information, please call 315.552.9784.